dcode/mac-dev-playbook/README.md

   1. Ensure Apple's command line tools are installed (`xcode-select --install` to launch the installer).
   2. [Install Ansible](http://docs.ansible.com/intro_installation.html).
   3. Clone this repository to your local drive.
-  4. Run `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
+  4. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
   5. Run `ansible-playbook main.yml -i inventory -K` inside this directory.
 Enter your account password when prompted.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.